masvsuarez/ChemPLAN-Net/README.md

 ```

-2. Run `fusedata.py` to merge the files of the environments into three large protein family files.
+2. Run `FuseData.py` to merge the files of the environments into three large protein family files.
 Select an acronym for the merged files, i.e. `PRT.SNW` for Proteases New, or `KIN.ALL` for All Kinases.

+3. Environments that contain Fragments not in the original Fragment Database have to be removed.
+The merged `annotation.txt`, `boundfrags.txt` and `property.pvar` files will be permanently altered, so make a copy before executing this script.
+Run `ReduceFragments.py`.
+Now your Environments, Fragments and Annotations are ready for pre-processing.

+4. Find the Indices of the Protein of your choice through the annotation file for removal or specialised training/validation.

 #### Testing a pre-trained model of FragFeatureNet